 8. Hitotsubashi University

 Hence, Hitotsubashi offers a curriculum that is of a high standard in terms of education and research.
-It has therefore produced several highly successful graduates who are now active in Japan and around the world.
+It has produced several highly successful graduates who are now active in Japan and around the world.

 9. International University of Japan